CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 The result should finally be a 201 result code, and at that URL is a new certificate signed by the manufacturer.

+## Gather name details for new device

+The contents of the scanned QR code may some necessary information to facilititate the connection.
+After enrolling with the manufacturer, the smartphone makes a request to the manufacturer to get more details.

+A POST request is made containing the public key of the device.
+The public key is used as an index, and this MAY result in a literal reply, or may result in an HTTP 201 response with a Location: header where details on the device may be obtained.

+The final result is a JSON object that provides additional details about the device.
+At present, a key detail that does not fit into the QR code is the full certificate distinguished name that the device will respond with.

+This is the Adolescent Router Fully Qualified Domain Name, or AD-FQDN.

+Additionally, if the device does not have a certificate that has a public WebPKI anchor, then the manufacturer will include an appropriate trust anchor with which to validate the device.
+If the device has a self-signed certificate, then it may be returned.

 ## Connect to BRSKI join network

 The application then reconnects the Wi-Fi interface of the smartphone to the